alexmoehring/DigitalPrivacyParadox/README.md

 - data_simulated.csv - Simulated dataset that can be used to verify the code.

 ## Requirements
-The analysis requires Python 3.11+ with the following packages:
+The analysis requires Python 3.11+ with the following packages.
+The exact package versions, and all packages installed when running the code, can be found in the poetry.lock file or the requirements.txt file included in this repo.

 poetry
 pandas (>=2.2.3)